kugg/jerkeby/content/posts/Rop-reduction-zero-call-user-regs.md

 I decided to use a rop gadget search tool to compare a binary with and without this feature.
 The concept behind the mitigation is to clear all used registers prior to calling return in a given function.

-Essentially this is a comparison of the quality of ROP gadgets in software compiled with and without -fzero-call-user-regs.
+Essentially this is a comparison of the quality of ROP gadgets in software compiled with and without `-fzero-call-user-regs`.

-Downloading my experiment stuff:
+Downloading my experiment stuff in case you want ot tag along:
 1. rp++: `git clone https://github.com/0vercl0k/rp`
 2. new gcc: `git clone --depth 1 --branch releases/gcc-11.2.0 https://github.com/gcc-mirror/gcc`
-3. checksec: `apt-get install checksec`
-4. ROPchains: `pip install ropchains` Another ROP search tool that also builds chains
+3. ROPchains: `pip install ropchains` Another ROP search tool that also builds chains

-Checksec provide a list of security features that the compiler have used to protect this binary from memory corruption vulnerabilitites.
 RP++ searches a binary for patterns that can be used in a ROP chain.
 GCC version 11.2.0 is a version of gcc that has support for -fzero-call-used-regs.